Quantum Ensemble for Classification: Experiments

 \subsection{Quantum Ensemble as Simple Averaging}

-As a proof-of-concept for the quantum ensemble based on bagging, we consider a dataset with four training points and one test example.
-In particular, we show experimentally that the quantum ensemble prediction is exactly the average of the values of all trajectories in superposition and it can be obtain with just one execution of the classification routine.

-The toy dataset used here is reported in Table \ref{table:dataset}.
-Each training point is fed into a quantum cosine classifier as input so to provide an estimate for a test observation $x^{\text{(test)}}$.
-In practice, the quantum circuit of the ensemble uses two qubits in the control register ($d=2$) and eight in the data register, four for the training vectors $x_b$ and four for training labels $y_b$.
+As a proof-of-concept for the quantum ensemble based on bagging, we consider different $20$ random generated datasets, each containing four training points ($2$-dim features and label) and one test example.
+For every simulated dataset, each training point is used as training observation and fed into a quantum cosine classifier as input so to provide an estimate for a test observation $x^{\text{(test)}}$.
+Thus, the quantum ensemble, which requires only one execution of the quantum cosine classifier is executed.
+The quantum circuit of the ensemble uses two qubits in the $control$ register ($d=2$) and eight in the $data$ register, four for the training vectors $x_b$ and four for training labels $y_b$.
 Two additional qubits are then used for the test observation, $x^{(\text{test})}$, and the final prediction.
-Notice that the four matrices $U_{(i,j)}$ need to be fixed to guarantee that each quantum trajectory $V_b$ described in Section \ref{sec: quantum ensemble} provides the prediction of different and independent training points \footnote{For more details about the implementation see \href{https://github.com/amacaluso/Quantum-Ensemble-for-Classification}{https://github.com/amacaluso/Quantum-Ensemble-for-Classification}}.
+Notice that the four matrices $U_{(i,j)}$ need to be fixed to guarantee that each quantum trajectory $V_b$ described in Section \ref{sec: quantum ensemble} provides the prediction of different and independent training points.

-The results of the quantum implementation are shown in Figure \ref{fig:results ensemble avg}.
-The value $\hat{f}_b$ indicates the output of the quantum cosine classifier using $(x_b, y_b)$ as training set.
-The experiments using the QASM simulator (top plot) show an equivalence between the probability of $x^{(\text{test})}$ to be classified in class $1$ (blue bar) and the same probability computed classically (column $Pr(y^{(\text{test})} = 1)$ of Table \ref{table:dataset}).
-Also, the quantum estimate (qEnsemble) matches perfectly the classical ensemble prediction computed by averaging the four classifications (AVG), as expected.
-The agreement, however, deteriorates when running on a real quantum device (bottom plot).
+For each training point, the quantum cosine classifier is implemented using the quantum cosine classifier, and then a prediction for the test point is calculated.
+This small experiment aims to prove that the quantum ensemble prediction is exactly the average of the values of all trajectories in superposition and it can be obtained with just one execution of the classification routine.